 Hoffman Estates - $3 per $1,000 of sales price.

 Schaumburg - $1 per $1,000 of sales price.
-If you are also moving from one village location to another this fee is waived and costs $10.00.
+If you are also moving from one Schaumburg location to another this fee is waived and costs $10.00.
 If you are a senior citizen the cost is also $10.00.

-Credit to the buyer of unpaid real estate taxes - Depending on how and when property taxes are billed in your county, it’s possible that you will have to credit the buyer 105% to 110% for real estate taxes that were for the time period you owned the home but will be billed after the closing date of the sale of your home.
+Credit to the buyer of unpaid real estate taxes - Depending on how and when property taxes are billed in your county, it’s possible that you will have to credit the buyer 105% to 110% for real estate taxes that were for the time you owned the home but will be billed after the closing date of the sale of your home.

 Broker’s commission - If you’re using a brokerage firm, expect to pay anywhere from 5 to 7 percent of the sales price.
 Include any sales incentives that are popular now to attract more buyers to your home such as points paid for the buyer, selling bonus.